ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 Usually, we do this by asking detailed follow-up questions.
 If not, I would ask them to teach me a scientific topic of their choosing.
 To assess experimental design knowledge,
-I would ask the candidate to describe a scientific experiment they helped to design and see how well they could articulate the details of the experiment.
+I would ask the candidate to describe a scientific experiment they helped design and see how well they could articulate the details of the experiment.
 Then, I would use the following questions to evaluate their response.

+??? note "Scientific Domain Knowledge"

+    While I write extensively about the need for scientific training here, that is borne out of our role as a data science team working with scientists and engineers.
+    For other data science roles at Moderna that _don't_ work closely with scientists and engineers, this is not as important.
+    The same may hold true at other companies.
+    As a hiring manager, I believe it's vital for us to ask ourselves critically how much domain knowledge we expect a candidate to come in with and how much we are willing to coach.
+    Some domains are easier to pick up through shallow osmosis;
+    others need deep immersion in the field.

 ### Scientific Knowledge Rubric